HL7/davinci-alerts/source/pages/guidance.md

 ### The Da Vinci Notification Message Bundle

-For every notification, the FHIR object that is exchanged is the [Da Vinci Notification Message Bundle].
+For every notification, the object that is exchanged is a [FHIR message Bundle].
 It consists of a Bundle identified by the type "message", with the first resource in the bundle being a [MessageHeader] resource.
 The MessageHeader resource has a code - the message event - that identifies the reason for the notification.
 The MessageHeader also carries additional notification metadata.
 The other resources in the bundle depend on the notification scenario and form a network through their relationships with each other - either through a direct reference to another resource or through a chain of intermediate references.

+#### The Da Vinci Notification Message Event Code
+{:.no_toc}

+The message event codes identify the reason for the notification.
+For this framework a set of concepts describing the purpose of the Da Vinci unsolicited notification has been created.

+{% include list-simple-codesystems.xhtml %}

+These concepts represent a 'starter set' and will be supplemented with additional concept in the future.
+Note that there is no HL7 v2 messaging equivalent to these codes.
+However when available, a relationship between the notification event codes and codes used in the notification "focus" resource is established.
+For example in the admission and discharge scenarios the message event codes correspond to the `encounter.class` and `encounter.hospitalization.dischargeDisposition` codes.

 #### What is in the Message Bundle
 {:.no_toc}